Okhan-coder/Vault/Myself/C++/LearnCPP/Chapter 0 Introduction Getting Started.md

 Assembly still not portable due to different commands

+<font style="color:green">Assembly was the first version of making language easier however sometimes assembly had to be coded with different commands for a cpu was still very verbose  </font>

 #High_Level_Languages was invented

 Two ways to run Languages #Compile or #Interpret

 C++ uses Compiler

 ![[Screenshot 2024-09-03 at 3.04.00 PM.png]]